TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 This is the third (and culminating) post in a series on digital audio synthesis.
 In the [first post](/posts/digital-audio-synthesis-for-dummies-part-1), we introduced basic concepts on audio processing.
 In the [second post](/posts/digital-audio-synthesis-for-dummies-part-2), we dived into audio synthesis and generation.

-Now suppose we want to play a continuous, uninterrupted stream of audio.
-We'd need to keep feeding our speaker with audio samples every few microseconds.
-On a microcontroller, buffering alone isn’t good enough.

-In this post, we’ll discover how to effectively implement an audio synthesiser on an embedded device by marrying hardware (timers, DACs, DMA) and software (double buffering).[^subtopics]
+In this post, we’ll discover how to effectively implement an audio synthesiser and player on an embedded device by marrying hardware (timers, DACs, DMA) and software (double buffering plus other optimisations).[^subtopics]

 [^subtopics]: Each of these components (especially hardware) deserve their own post to be properly introduced; but for the sake of keeping this post short, I’ll only introduce them briefly and link to other resources for further perusal.